RachelH2513/255-Team-1-Project/final.md

 - 5 Conclusion

 Code Running Instruction:
-- In terminal, under the directory where the code are, run <em>python service.py</em>
+1. In terminal, under the directory where the code are, run <em>python service.py</em>

     You'll see an initial screen containing:

     - Welcome statement
     - Service menu
     - User prompt for user to choose service

-- Enter the number corresponding to the service you desired
+2. Enter the number corresponding to the service you desired

-- For service 1 [Wine Recommender]:
+    For service 1 [Wine Recommender]:

-  - Follow the prompt to enter wine ID from 1 to 178
+      a.
+Follow the prompt to enter wine ID from 1 to 178

       - Invalid input will be captured and handled, and user will be asked to enter again
       - When input is valid, 5 random recommendations will be output
       - Then submenu with option [1: Try More] and [2: Back to Service Menu] will be provided for user to choose what to do next.

-  - Follow the submenu to make next move
+      b.
+Follow the submenu to make next move

       - If user entered 1 [Try More], user can enter another wine ID to get recommendation, with the same prompt as above
       - If user entered 2 [Back to Service Menu], the initial screen will be shown again.

-- For service 2 [Wine Region Analysis]:
+    For service 2 [Wine Region Analysis]:

-- For service 3 [Wine Clustering]:
+    For service 3 [Wine Clustering]:

-- or user can enter 4 to exit the program
+    or user can enter 4 to exit the program